What Kinds of Counseling Certifications & Licenses Are There?

 Applicants must either be students in (or graduates of) a master’s degree program in rehabilitation counseling.
 If the program is not CACREP-accredited, then it must meet strict coursework requirements.
 Work experience, ranging from 600 hours of graduate-level internship to two years in the field, is also necessary.
 Once deemed eligible, applicants must pass a 3.5-hour, 175-question certification exam that covers 12 knowledge domains underlying rehabilitation counseling.
 Once earned, the CRC must be renewed every five years through the completion of continuing education.

 Accredited Financial Counselor (AFC)

 For over 30 years, the non-profit Association for Financial Counseling & Planning Education (AFCPE) has set standards for the field of financial counseling, coaching, and education.
 Their voluntary Accredited Financial Counselor (AFC) certification demonstrates that a financial counselor is competent and committed to the profession.

-Applicants can meet the educational requirements through one of four different pathways, but a degree from an accredited institution, and the completion of relevant financial coursework, is enough.
+Applicants can meet the educational requirements through one of four different pathways, but a degree from an accredited institution and completing relevant financial coursework is enough.
 Applicants will also need 1,000 of verifiable financial counseling experience.
 Once deemed eligible, they’ll then need to pass a three-hour, 165-question exam on ten competency areas.
 Those who earn the AFC credential must renew every two years by completing at least 30 continuing education units.

 Board Certification in Music Therapy (MT-BC)